Why is my penis getting shorter?

 Penile Implant: Yes.
 A penile implant can help you MAINTAIN your length.
 The inflatable penile prosthesis is a medical device that’s placed inside the penis.
 We offer it to men with ED .
 The implant occupies the inside of the penile shaft in its entirety (Want to see how?
 Watch a video here).
 Earlier I described how erectile dysfunction can lead to loss of length.
 If there is one thing that will “halt” that process, it would be the penile implant.
 By occupying the entire space inside of the penile shaft, the penis has nowhere to go.
 This is why I encourage men to consider this option when ED continues to progress and oral medications fail.
 Why?
 Because… when you have a penile prosthesis, your penis will be in the “long” state at all times.
 The penile implant transforms your penis from being a “grower” to a “shower”.

 Let’s go back to that original question: Why is your penis “shrinking”?
-Your inability to have a strong erection, Peyronie’s disease, or weight gain may be factors you need to look into.
+Your inability to have a strong erection, Peyronie’s disease, history of prostate cancer and weight gain may be factors you need to look into.

 And for the second question: will I lose size with the penile implant?
 The answer is simple… No. The implant does not cause the penis to be shorter, erectile dysfunction does.
 When it comes to penile size, it is important to understand that there are many factors that can affect it.
 However, I am equipped with the tools to help maximize and restore length and function.
 Give us a call!
 We will be honored to help you.